kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

 implementation by wrapping everything up in a new class that implements the training procedure.

 Commands specific to the shell which should not be evaluated by the Scala interpreter are prefixed with a colon (:).
-Here’s a sample interactive session.
-It assumes that you have a Kiji instance configured as described in Setup:
+Here’s a sample interactive session:

     $ cd <path/to/project>
     $ express shell
     express> :paste
     // Entering paste mode (ctrl-D to finish) import scala.util.parsing.json.JSON
-    import com.twitter.scalding.
-    import org.kiji.express.
-    import org.kiji.express.flow.
     def parseJson(json: String): (String, String, String, String, String, Long, Long) = {
         val metadata = JSON.parseFull(json).get.asInstanceOf[Map[String, Any]]
         (metadata.get("song_id").get.asInstanceOf[String],